 Building from work undertaken in 2020 that demonstrated the need for more data on NGS test implementation, GEECS is conducting a follow-up study that focuses on facilitating concrete approaches to building the evidence base.
-To accomplish this, we are creating a registry of real-world data (RWD) sources used in published studies of NGS test implementation.
-The registry will track studies by research objective, clinical focus, data source, and limitations.
+To accomplish this, we are creating a conducting a scoping review of real-world data (RWD) sources used in published studies of NGS test implementation.
+The review will track studies by research objective, clinical focus, data source, and limitations.
 Results will be aggregated by data source in order to summarize how RWD data sources are being used, limitations, and gaps to be addressed.
-The registry will be accessible for use by GEECS members and affiliates for implementation studies

 Availability and Utilization of Clinical Genomic Sequencing globally

 Next-generation clinical genomic sequencing (NGS) has generated widespread interest and is being adopted in several clinical areas, but there is often confusion about what these tests are and how they are used worldwide.
 The aim of this study was to provide a global landscape of the implementation of clinical genomic sequencing (next-generation sequencing “NGS”).
 We delved into three key current uses of NGS: tumor sequencing (NGTS), testing for suspected genetic diseases (SGD) including rare and undiagnosed conditions, and non-invasive prenatal testing (NIPT).
 We summarized current and projected clinical implementation across countries by describing uses of NGS that are already well-established and then addressed the following topics using a structured review and three case studies from Canada, UK, and US:

 Availability and utilization for NGS tests across countries and regions

 Payer coverage of NGS tests and illustrative test prices and reimbursement rates

 We concluded with a discussion of future developments and policy implications.
 This project resulted in two papers that meet the need for a broad update for a general clinical and policy audience on a critically important topic.